aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Navigation

-Now let's add the ability to navigate between the listing and the cart.
-Rather than using a client-side router, let's add a Redux store with an `activePage` property.
+At this point you probably have a property in local state to decide which page to show between the BeerList or Cart.
+Rather than using local state, let's add a Redux store with an `activePage` property.
 The action creator for navigating between pages could look like this:

 ```js
 export const navigate = target => {